MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/index.md

 A couple of code stepping controls aren't explained in this article.
 For more information, navigate to [Step over line of code][DevToolsJavascriptReferenceStepThroughCode] in the "Use the debugger features" article.

-### Related articles
+### See also

-*   [Use the debugger features][DevToolsJavascriptReference] - Using the UI of the debugger in the Sources tool of DevTools.
+*   [Use the debugger features][DevToolsJavascriptReference] - Using the UI of the debugger in the Sources tool.
-*   [Sources tool overview][DevToolsSourcesIndex] - The debugger and JavaScript editor are the main part of the Sources tool, introduced here.
+*   [Sources tool overview][DevToolsSourcesIndex] - Introduces the JavaScript debugger and code editor.

 ## Getting in touch with the Microsoft Edge DevTools team